Even with a proper PR CRM, you still need to organize your contacts to be able to build and foster your media relationships. Here's how.

 5. The search bar lets you find specific journalists by entering an email address, name, surname, tag, or outlet.

-6. The New Contact button located at the top-right corner allows you to add new media representatives to your contacts.
+6. The Add Contact button located at the top-right corner allows you to add new media representatives to your contacts.
 The New List button, of course, creates a new static list of media contacts.
-All created lists can be found under the Lists button on the left navigation menu:
+All created lists can be found under the Media Lists button in the top navigation menu:

-7. The + Add button located over the database allows you to select filters and extract only these contacts which meet concrete conditions in real-time.
+7. The Filter menu on the left lets you select filters and extract only these contacts which meet concrete conditions in real-time.
 You can create combinations of parameters with an AND or OR determiner - the first one qualifies contacts that meet all conditions, the second one filters out contacts that meet at least one chosen parameter.

 What is the difference between Lists and Filters?

-The scope of contacts aggregated in the List never changes automatically.
+The scope of contacts aggregated as a List never changes automatically.
 You need to group journalists in particular Lists manually and manually remove them from Lists, too.
-When you save filter combinations in My Filters, you select precise criteria that determine whether a specific contact is in or out of the scope.
+When you save filter combinations in Saved Filters, you select precise criteria that determine whether a specific contact is in or out of the scope.

 For example, thanks to the parameter Country is exactly USA all new contacts with the USA value in the Country field will automatically be included in the saved filter.
 Or if you set the criteria Open Rate is greater than 50%, the saved filter will dynamically (i.e. without your interference) include and exclude contacts that meet or fail to meet that requirements.